The Pradhan Mantri Gram Sadak Yojana envisages a three-tier Quality Control & Quality Monitoring mechanism.

 - The SQCs /SQMs should also interact with the State Technical Agencies in matters relating to the design, testing and execution.

-- The State Quality Control Coordinator should prepare and send an Annual Report to NRRDA through the State Nodal Agency comprising the analysed performance of State Quality Monitoring System.
+- The State Quality Control Coordinator should prepare and send an Annual Report to NRIDA through the State Nodal Agency comprising the analysed performance of State Quality Monitoring System.
 The analysis should include findings of the SQM reports, NQM reports, action taken in individual cases and systemic deficiencies detected and remedied.

 Third Tier Quality Control